wangw218/STA304_FinalProject/README.md

 -[GSS census data - detail how to get this is in scripts/census_data.R]

-Outputs contain data that are modified from the input data, the repo and supporting material.
+Outputs contain data that are modified from the input data, the repo and supporting materials.
 These are:

 -[survey_data.csv - the cleaned CES survey data]